maraab23/ggseqplot/README.md

 ## Installation

-You can install this very early version of {ggseqplot} like so:
+You can install this very early version of `{ggseqplot}` by typing:

 ``` r
 devtools::install_github("maraab23/ggseqplot")